 Protected Sites

-Further to public consultation, the 2010 Guidance has been updated and formally endorsed by all organisations forming the South Hams SAC Steering Group (Devon County Council, Teignbridge District Council, South Hams District Council, Torbay Council, Dartmoor National Park and Natural England).
+Advice on planning applications in the South Devon area which may impact the South Hams SAC population of greater horseshoe bats is available.
+This has been endorsed by the South Hams SAC Steering Group (Devon County Council, Teignbridge District Council, South Hams District Council, Torbay Council, Dartmoor National Park and Natural England).

 Priorities Papers have been put together for each of the SAC roosts’ Sustenance Zones.
 They highlight where the bats have been found during surveys, key foraging areas, mitigation areas for developments, pinch points, local plan allocated sites, as well as some key areas identified for enhancement opportunities or further survey work.